akshay2sumit/ai-driven-multitenant-cms/docs/developer-guide/overview.md

 # Developer Guide: Overview

-*Last Updated: 2025-12-27*
+*Last Updated: 2025-12-29*
 *Governance Version: 1.3.3 LTS*
-*Phase: 9 - Public Runtime Boundary (Implementation Complete)*
+*Phase: 11 - Documentation Audit (Completed)*

 ## Introduction
 This guide is for developers working on the AI-Driven Multi-Tenant CMS.
 It documents the current implementation status, architecture, and development practices.

-## Current Implementation Status (Phase 9 - Implementation Complete)
+## Current Implementation Status (Phase 11 - Documentation Audit Complete)
-- **Public Runtime**: Basic boundary established
+- **Public Runtime**: Boundary established (fail-closed)
-  - `/p/{tenant}` namespace added
+  - `/p/{tenant}` namespace exists but returns 404
   - Read-only access enforced
-  - 404-by-design behavior
+  - 404-by-design behavior is working as intended
-  - No content access or rendering
+  - No content access or rendering implemented
-  - Strict tenant isolation
+  - Strict tenant isolation maintained

 - **CMS Pages**: Basic CRUD operations only
-  - Publishing workflow (Design Complete - ADR-005)
+  - No publishing workflow implemented
-  - Public rendering (Design Only - ADR-006)
+  - No public rendering implemented
   - No versioning or history
   - No media uploads
+  - All operations tenant-scoped

 - **Tenancy**: Path-based resolution with strict isolation
   - `/t/{tenant_identifier}/...` for admin